NCI-ITEB/tumor_epidemiology_approaches/sessions/session_5/practical.md

 Let’s begin exploring the mSigPortal Catalog module:

-**15\.** Click the following link to take you to the mSigPortal development website home page: https://analysistools-qa.cancer.gov/mutational-signatures.
+**15\.** Click the following link to take you to the mSigPortal development website home page: <a href="https://analysistools-qa.cancer.gov/mutational-signatures" target="_blank">https://analysistools-qa.cancer.gov/mutational-signatures</a>.

 **16\.** From the home page, click on the **Catalog** tab, just to the right of the **Home** tab.